SMS Prinz Adalbert (1876): Training ship

 Shortly after her return to Wilhelmshaven, Prinz Adalbert was placed in the I. Reserve with a reduced crew.
 The navy decided to convert the vessel into a training ship, and she was reactivated for that role on 8 April 1886 with a crew of naval cadets and four-year volunteers aboard.
 The ship's commander at this time was KzS Iwan Oldekop.
 Prinz Adalbert began a series of short training cruises in the Baltic Sea to familiarize the crew with the ship before she joined the Training Squadron.
 The squadron participated in fleet exercises from 20 July to 15 August.
 Following the conclusion of the exercises, the Training Squadron embarked on a major cruise to the West Indies, departing Wilhelmshaven on 14 October.
 The ships were in Saint Thomas at the start of 1887, and on the way back to Germany, Prinz Adalbert collided with the Hamburg-flagged schooner Ellenholt, though she was not seriously damaged in the accident.
 The Training Squadron returned to Wilhelmshaven on 30 March, where Prinz Adalbert went into the Kaiserliche Werft (Imperial Shipyard) for repairs.

 Prinz Adalbert began the 1887 training schedule on 5 May with another contingent of cadets and four-year volunteers, again with familiarization cruises in the Baltic.
 On 3 June, she was present at the celebration marking the beginning of construction of the Kaiser Wilhelm Canal.
 In August, the squadron participated in the fleet maneuvers as II.
 Division.
 The winter training cruise began on 1 October; the ships were to have gone into the Mediterranean Sea, but an outbreak of cholera in Italy led to the trip being limited to Cape Verde and the Canary Islands.
 The squadron arrived back in Wilhelmshaven on 10 April 1888.
 The normal training routine for the year was interrupted in July, when the Training Squadron and the Maneuver Squadron were sent to accompany the new Kaiser, Wilhelm II, on a visit to Scandinavian ports from 2 to 31 July.
-This was to be Prinz Adalbert's last cruise.
+This was to be Prinz Adalbert's last cruise, and she was forced to depart early for badly needed repairs.